EngagingInnovation/ai-audio-transcribe-and-analysis/README.md

 ## Usage

-1. Place your meeting audio file (e.g., MP3, M4A, WAV, etc) in the `audio` directory.
+1. After placing your meeting audio file in the `audio` directory as described above, move to step 2.

 2. Run the application with the desired AI model:
    ```